-While many of our services are directed towards individuals and illness, we are also focused on issues that impact on the wellness of specific groups and communities within our enrolled population, of whom 19% are Maori, 8% Pacific and 26% are “High Needs” – quintile 5, Maori and Pacific
+While many of our services are directed towards individuals and illness, we are also focused on issues that impact on the wellness of specific groups and communities within our enrolled population, of whom 7.5% are Māori, 6.5% Pacific and 25% are “High Needs” – quintile 5, Māori and Pacific.

 The PHO has responsibility for ensuring that current challenges in community healthcare are being met.
 These challenges include child and adolescent health, immunisation, mental health and long term conditions such as diabetes and cardiovascular/heart disease.

 What is a Primary Health Organisation (PHO)?

 PHOs are the local structures for delivering and co-coordinating primary health care services.
-PHOs bring together GPs, nurses and other health professionals (such as Maori health workers, health promotion workers, dieticians, pharmacists, physiotherapists, psychologists and midwives) in the community to serve the needs of their enrolled populations.
-Most GPs belong to a PHO
+PHOs bring together GPs, nurses and other health professionals (such as Māori health workers, health promotion workers, dieticians, pharmacists, physiotherapists, psychologists and midwives) in the community to serve the needs of their enrolled populations.
+Most GPs belong to a PHO.

 PHOs get a set amount of funding from the government to subsidise a range of health services.
-The funding is based on the numbers and characteristics (e.g., age, sex, and ethnicity) of people enrolled with them.
+The funding is based on the numbers and characteristics (e.g., age, sex and ethnicity) of people enrolled with them.
 That funding pays for: